Back to articles

 Casein: slow absorption for a restful night

-Why should you eat casein in the evening?
+Why choose casein in the evening?

-Micellar Casein: The Casein Standard
+Micellar Casein: The casein standard

-The most common form of casein in dietary supplements is micellar casein.
+The most common form of casein in supplements is micellar casein.
 It is extracted in a way that preserves its natural structure, which optimizes its use by the body for a gradual release of amino acids.

 Benefits for muscle development